Content Procurement Services

 CAUL provides Content Procurement Services undertaken primarily through the vehicle of the CAUL Consortium.
 The CAUL Consortium is governed by a Content Procurement Committee that plays a strategic advisory role in guiding the Content Procurement Services and the work of the Consortium.
 The strategy implementation and the operational activities of the Consortium are managed by a CAUL staff member, the Director, Content Procurement.
 The Director, Content Procurement works closely with and relies on the active participation of the Content Coordinators who represent Consortium member institutions.
 The Content Coordinators participate in a wider Content Community comprising staff in CAUL Consortium participating institutions who have a role related to the procurement and/or management of scholarly content.

 The CAUL Consortium comprises a number of participating institutions who pay an annual CAUL Consortium Levy.
-There are three categories of CAUL Consortium Participants: Full CAUL Council Members (39 Australian universities), Associate CAUL Council Members (8 New Zealand Universities [CONZUL]) and Other Consortium Participants (15 non-university or outside ANZ institutions).
-The latter category currently do not have representation on the Content Procurement Committee.
-A process for admission of new participants in this category is currently under development.
+There are three categories of CAUL Consortium Participants: Full CAUL Council Members (39 Australian universities), Associate CAUL Council Members (8 New Zealand Universities who make up CONZUL) and Other Consortium Participants (14 institutions that are not CAUL Council Members).
+The Other Consortium Participants currently do not have representation on the Content Procurement Committee.
+A process for admission of new participants in the category of non-Council Members is currently under development.

 The efforts of the CAUL Consortium are focused on improved value for money, through economies of scale and greater leverage in the digital content marketplace, enabling influence on the development of products and platforms and the transformation of access to digital scholarly content.
 The Consortium negotiates agreements aligned with strategic initiatives on behalf of member institutions to secure optimal acquisition of digital content, using the best possible pricing models, with the most favourable terms for members, and to deliver significant benefits of cost avoidance, thus ultimately saving Consortium participants both time and money.

 The business of the CAUL Consortium in terms of workflow management is conducted primarily through the ConsortiaManager application.
 The MYOB accounting application is used for invoicing.
 The business of the Consortium aligns with industry standards and best practice wherever practically possible.
 The CAUL Consortium is a member of the International Coalition of Library Consortia (ICOLC).